The best online share trading platforms in Australia 2024

 - Easy access to 15 international markets

 CMC Markets offers a comprehensive service that will appeal to beginner and more experienced traders alike.
 You’ll be charged $11 or 0.10% on trades (whichever is higher), and $0 on your first buy order each day up to $1,000 (this is limited to one stock per day).
-CMC Markets picked up awards in both the Regular and Active Trader categories and was also named our Share Trading Platform of the Year (Pro)^.
+CMC Markets picked up awards in both the Regular and Active Trader categories and was also named our Share Trading Platform of the Year (Pro)^ for the second year running.

 Other standout online share trading platform winners